 In her fantastic book Nail Your Novel, novelist and editor Roz Morris suggests:

 - what you intend the audience to feel about the characters

 - the experience you want them to get from the story

 - which scenes should ideally be powerful and the effect you want them to have.

 This may take some time.
 Summarising the goals of a big sprawling manuscript is not easy.

-Keep the following suggestions in mind, in order to plumb the review for as much depth as possible:
+Keep the following suggestions in mind, in order to plumb your perfect review for as much depth as possible:

-- Be specific.
-Don’t just let the reviewer say he loved the story.
+Don’t just let the “reviewer” say he loved the story.
 Make him tell you why he loved it.
 What parts are the best?
 What makes this piece really shine?